modernuo/Scripts/README.md

-# ServUO-for-ModernUO
+# Scripts
-A repository of scripts adapted from ServUO to work as drop-ins for ModernUO
+A repository of scripts for ModernUO

 ### Creating a drop-in script
 1. Make a copy of the template folder with the name of the feature/script.